Mario Kasun: Professional career

+Orlando Magic

 In 2004, he returned to the US to play for the Orlando Magic.
 In the 2004–05 season he played in 45 games for Orlando and averaged 7.9 minutes per game.
 In 2005–06, he appeared in 28 games.
 Kasun's final NBA game was played on March 4, 2006, in a 94–110 loss to the Denver Nuggets where he recorded 4 points in 4 minutes of playing time.
 Kasun averaged 2.7 points and 2.6 rebounds in a total of 73 games in his NBA career.

+FC Barcelona

-In July 2006 he returned to Europe again, signing with FC Barcelona and later in 2008 with Efes Pilsen.
+In July 2006 he returned to Europe again, signing a three-year contract with FC Barcelona led by head coach Duško Ivanović and general manager Zoran Savić.

+On 19 January 2008, during a Spanish League game away at Gran Canaria, Kasun left the floor in a near-collapsed state while complaining of chest pain and laboured breathing.
+He was immediately admitted to the Perpetuo Socorro Private Hospital in Las Palmas de Gran Canaria where he underwent a series of tests and was diagnosed with cardiac arrhythmia.
+The following day, he was discharged and cleared to travel back to Barcelona, where he was again admitted to a hospital for more tests.
+Within days, he was scheduled for a surgery.
+Following a 9-hour surgery and several weeks of recovery, Kasun resumed his professional basketball pursuits.

+Efes Pilsen

+During the summer 2008 off-season, Kasun signed with Efes Pilsen.

 In August 2010 he returned to Croatia and signed a one-year contract with KK Zagreb.

 In August 2012 he signed a two-year contract with Montepaschi Siena.
 In December 2012, Kasun left the team for personal reasons.
 In September 2013, he signed with Al Wasl Dubai for the 2013–14 season.

 In 2014 he had to play for Levski Sofia another two seasons before retiring, but the club president was arrested for tax evasions just as he was due to sign for the club, so he never played for them.

 In February 2018 he played one match for KK Samobor, a regional division club from Croatia.